retaildevcrews/ngsa-app/k6/README.md

 - Click the Code button
 - Click the Codespaces tab
 - Click the "Create codespace on main" button
-- Choose the `4 core` option   // TBD is 4 core enough? should we pick 8 or 16 since we need Grafana and Prometheus
+- Choose the `4 core` option   // TBD is 4 core enough? should we pick 8 or 16 cores since we need Grafana and Prometheus ?

 ## Run k6 locally from docker image

-From codespaces open two `zsh` terminals
+From codespaces open up two `zsh` terminals

 Navigate to terminal 1 to run ngsa-memory